UPSC Civil Services Mains Exam Optional Subject consists of 2 papers. Each paper is of 250 marks, making a total of 500 marks.

 – Ageing and senescence.
 Theories and observations – biological and chronological longevity.
 Human physique and somatotypes.
 Methodologies for growth studies.

-12. Applications of Anthropology: Anthropology of sports, Nutritional anthropology, Anthropology in designing of defence and other equipments, Forensic Anthropology, Methods and principles of personal identification and reconstruction, Applied human genetics – Paternity diagnosis, genetic counseling and eugenics, DNA technology in diseases and medicine, serogenetics and cytogenetics in reproductive biology.
+12. Applications of Anthropology: Anthropology of sports, Nutritional anthropology, Anthropology in designing of defense and other equipment, Forensic Anthropology, Methods and principles of personal identification and reconstruction, Applied human genetics – Paternity diagnosis, genetic counseling and eugenics, DNA technology in diseases and medicine, Serogenetics and cytogenetics in reproductive biology.

 2. Demographic profile of India — Ethnic and linguistic elements in the Indian population and their distribution.
 Indian population – factors influencing its structure and growth.

-3.2 Caste system in India- structure and characteristics, Varna and caste, Theories of origin of caste system, Dominant caste, Caste mobility, Future of caste system, Jajmani system, Tribe- caste continuum.
+3.2 Caste system in India- structure, and characteristics, Varna and caste, Theories of origin of the caste system, Dominant caste, Caste mobility, Future of caste system, Jajmani system, Tribe- caste continuum.

 3.3 Sacred Complex and Nature- Man-Spirit Complex.

 3.4 Impact of Buddhism, Jainism, Islam, and Christianity on Indian society.

 4. Emergence and growth of anthropology in India-Contributions of the 18th, 19th, and early 20th Century scholar-administrators.
 Contributions of Indian anthropologists to tribal and caste studies.